 Cerebral Palsy Birth Injury Lawyer

-If your baby developed cerebral palsy due to a birth injury, you may benefit from speaking to a seasoned lawyer from McEldrew Young Purtell.
+If your baby developed cerebral palsy due to a birth injury, you may benefit from speaking to a seasoned lawyer from McEldrew Young Purtell Merritt.
 Cerebral palsy is a common and permanent type of birth injury that affects the baby’s brain.
 It results in disabilities whose severity depends on the nature of the brain damage.
 Because it’s a movement disorder, it negatively affects the person’s reflexes, muscle tone, speech, posture, and overall mobility.
 If the person suffered a severe injury to the brain, the cerebral palsy that resulted may reflect that severity.
 In other cases, the impairment can be quite mild.
 Worst cases result in deafness, blindness, cognitive impairment, difficulty swallowing, impaired eye function, or seizures.
 Regardless of the severity of your child’s cerebral palsy, if their condition is a direct result of medical malpractice, we encourage you to speak with a birth injury lawyer.
 They may be able to obtain a large settlement from the negligent medical provider so that your family receives the compensation you need in order to provide your child with optimum care.

 Compensation for Damages